Description

 CH 243.
 Organic Chemistry III.
 5 Credits.

-Introduces carboxylic acids, carboxylic acid derivatives, amines, carbohydrates, amino acids, proteins, lipids, nucleic acids, heterocyclic compounds, spectroscopy and selected topics.
+Introduces organometallic compounds, electrophilic aromatic substitution, nucleophilic aromatic substitution, reactivity of ketones, aldehydes, carboxylic acids, carboxylic acid derivatives, amines, and mass spectroscopy.
 This is the third course in a three course sequence.
+The PCC Chemistry Department recommends that students take CH 241, 242 and 243 in consecutive terms.
 Prerequisite: CH 242.
 Audit available.